PACIFIC: Can LLMs Discern the Traits Influencing Your Preferences? Evaluating Personality-Driven Preference Alignment in LLMs: PACIFIC Dataset

 \subsection{Problem Definition}

+Despite the growing interest in personalized AI, current benchmarks are limited to either explicit preference following \citep{zhao2025llms} or long-term memory retrieval \citep{jiang2025know}.
+There is currently no dataset that evaluates a model's ability to predict unseen preferences based on latent psychometric traits.
+To motivate the development of a new benchmark, we conducted a preliminary psychometric audit of existing datasets, which revealed two primary deficiencies.

+First, an audit of PrefEval \citep{zhao2025llms} reveals critical data scarcity rather than mere distributional skew.
+While real-world personality traits are naturally uneven, specific psychometric dimensions in prior datasets—such as Low Conscientiousness, High Extraversion, Low Agreeableness, and Low Neuroticism—are nearly non-existent or extremely limited (refer to \autoref{app:trait dist}).
+Second, while benchmarks like PersonaMem \citep{jiang2025know} utilize abstract demographic descriptors, these proxies do not capture true psychometric personality and can inadvertently encode downstream biases, such as uniform political orientations \citep{li2025llm}.

-Despite the growing interest in personalized AI, current benchmarks are limited to either explicit constraint following~\cite{zhao2025llms} or long-term memory retrieval~\cite{jiang2025know}.
-There is currently no dataset that evaluates a model's ability to predict unseen preferences based on psychometric traits.
-To bridge this gap, we introduce dataset \textbf{PACIFIC} (\textbf{P}reference \textbf{A}lignment \textbf{C}hoices \textbf{I}nference for \textbf{F}ive-factor \textbf{I}dentity \textbf{C}haracterization), a dataset designed to capture the latent relationship between stated human preferences and the Big Five (OCEAN) personality traits. \textsc{PACIFIC} accounts for the underlying psychological needs driving user choices.
-Established research has confirmed that decision-making patterns are intrinsically linked to personality \cite{czerniawska2021values}, we developed \textsc{PACIFIC} to rigorously assess whether Large Language Models (LLMs) can discern and utilize the personality cues revealed in explicit and implicit user preferences.
-An overview of the dataset construction and evaluation pipeline is provided in \autoref{fig:pacific-dataset-overview}.
-The dataset consists of $1{,}200$ distinct human preference statements spanning $20$ diverse domains listed in Appendix.\ref{sec:topics}. (e.g., financial planning, entertainment, travel, and consumer electronics).
+To bridge these gaps, we introduce \textbf{PACIFIC} (\textbf{P}reference \textbf{A}lignment \textbf{C}hoices \textbf{I}nference for \textbf{F}ive-factor \textbf{I}dentity \textbf{C}haracterization), a dataset designed to capture the latent relationship between stated human preferences and the Big Five (OCEAN) personality traits.
+Grounded in established research linking decision-making patterns to personality \citep{czerniawska2021values}, \textsc{PACIFIC} rigorously assesses whether Large Language Models (LLMs) can discern and utilize personality cues revealed in explicit and implicit user preferences.
+By scalably generating preferences across the entire personality spectrum, our pipeline ensures robust psychometric representation across all five OCEAN dimensions without artificially enforcing uniform distributions.
+As illustrated in \autoref{fig:pacific-dataset-overview}, the resulting dataset consists of 1,200 curated synthetic user preference-query pairs spanning 20 diverse domains (e.g., financial, entertainment, travel, and consumer electronics; listed in Appendix \ref{sec:topics}).

-Let $\mathcal{D}$ denote the full dataset.
-Each instance $i$ consists of a user personality-driven preference statement $p_i$, a multiple-choice question $q_i$, and a ground-truth answer $a_i$:
+\textsc{PACIFIC} is designed to benchmark LLMs on two critical capabilities: (1) Personality Recognition: The ability to correctly infer a user's latent personality traits based on their historical preferences.
+(2) Preference Alignment: The ability to generalize this personality understanding to predict correct decisions for unknown or unseen user preferences driven by the same underlying traits.
+Details about dataset construction and prompt can be found in Appendix~\ref{app:data cons}.
+We also plan to release all our code and dataset.